-The "Pro Check" analyzes additional parameters of the tested transmitter and display them.
-In case a measured value is outside out of tolerance, an alert is shown for the respective parameter.
-We especially recommend performing the Pro Check on older 1- and 2- antennae devices and in general for devices which have not been tested by the manufacturer for a prolonged period of time.
-The Pro Check function must be turned on in the "Pro Settings" (see chapter "Pro Settings").
+The "Pro Check" analyzes additional parameters of the tested transmitter and displays them.
+In case a measured value is out of tolerance, an alert is shown for the respective parameter.
+We especially recommend performing the "Pro Check" on older 1- and 2- antennae devices and in general for devices which have not been tested by the manufacturer for a prolonged period of time.
+The "Pro Check" function must be turned on in the "Pro Settings" (see "Pro Settings").

-The pro check verifies the transmit frequency (Freq: deviation +/- in Hz from 457'000 Hz), the period lengths (Period: duration of the period in milliseconds ms) as well as the pulse duration (Pulse: duration of the signal in milliseconds ms).
+The Pro Check verifies the transmit frequency (Freq: deviation +/- in Hz from 457'000 Hz), the period lengths (Period: duration of the period in milliseconds ms) as well as the pulse duration (Pulse: duration of the signal in milliseconds ms).
 The device which needs to be tested is set to SEND mode, the distance between the participants must be increased to 5m for the pro check.
-The group leader activates group check on his device and scrolls down with the side key to the function pro check.
+The group leader activates group check on his device and scrolls down with the side key to the function "Pro

+Check".
 Wait until the device has performed the test and the test results are shown.